koishi-czhua/Game/README.md

 # PlaneGame
 #### Video Demo:  <https://youtu.be/AXnYCZr_t9A>
-#### Description:This is a simple little game I made using python with the help of the pygame library.
-In the game, you play a plane with three lives and need to use the ↑↓←→ keys to avoid the collision of enemy planes or the bullets they fire.
-There are two types of enemy aircraft, red and purple.
-The red ones do not fire bullets and the purple ones do.
-No matter which enemy aircraft hits their body, their health will be deducted.
-In order to avoid continuous deduction of health after the aircraft encounters an enemy plane, I set up the invincibility time when deducting blood to avoid continuous damage calculation.
-After running the code, you will see an interface called menu.
-Click start to enter the game and click quit to exit the game.
-After the aircraft's health value returns to zero, the Game over interface will pop up.
-Click the menu button to return to the menu interface.
+#### Description:My project is a 2D shooter written in Python and the Pygame library.
+In this game, players need to control a plane, dodge enemy attacks, and survive as long as possible.

+My game contains the following features

+Player Controls: Players can use the direction keys to control the movement of the aircraft.
+The plane cannot fly off screen

+Enemies: There are two types of enemies in the game, one is a red ordinary enemy, and the other is a purple enemy called "benermy", which can shoot bullets.
+The total number of all enemies is fixed at 5, but the flying speed of each enemy aircraft is random within a range, and will be refreshed above after flying out of the screen.

+Collision Detection: The game detects if the aircraft collides with enemies or bullets.
+If the aircraft hits an enemy or a bullet, the aircraft's health will be reduced.
+At the same time, in order to prevent continuous damage after encountering the enemy aircraft, I added an invincibility time effect.
+The invincibility time was activated at the moment of encountering the enemy aircraft and lasted for about two seconds to avoid continuous collision determination.

+Game state: The game has three states, namely "menu", "playing" and "game_over".
+Players can click "start" in the menu to start the game and "quit" to exit the game.
+They can also click "menu" after the "Game over" pops up after the aircraft's health value returns to zero to return to the menu interface.